Lucene Linguistics

 Defaults language analysis

-Lucene Linguistics by out-of-the-box exposes these analysis components provided by the lucene-core and the lucene-analysis-common libraries.
-Other libraries with Lucene text analysis components (e.g. analysis-kuromoji) can be added to the application package as a maven dependency.
+Lucene Linguistics out-of-the-box exposes the analysis components provided by the lucene-core and the lucene-analysis-common libraries.
+Other libraries with Lucene text analysis components (e.g. analysis-kuromoji) can be added to the application package as a Maven dependency.

-Lucene Linguistics out-of-the-box provides configured analyzers for 40 languages:
+Lucene Linguistics out-of-the-box provides analyzers for 40 languages:

 • Arabic